voctav/voja4_nibbler/README.md

 ## Command Line Options

-  * The -s option tells nibbler to start in single step mode.
-The default is to start in free running mode and require the user pause execution with the space key.
+  * The -p option tells nibbler to pause at the start of the program before executing any instructions.
+This allows single stepping from the beginning.
+    The default is to start executing directly.
   * The -r option will color the page display area red on terminals that support colors.
 This better simulates the look for the real hardware.